 We support campus growing sites, shared allotments and community gardens through our growing network, which is free to join if your food growing is part of a university or college initiative.

-Want to expand your growing journey? sign up your growing space to our network, check out our grow to sell handbook, and take a look at our training session to set up a no-dig growing site via the learning academy.
+Want to expand your growing journey? sign up your growing space to our network and check out our grow to sell handbook.

 From co-ops selling local fruit and vegetables to zero waste shops selling dried wholefoods and pay-as-you-feel cafes using up food surplus, we have been working with universities and colleges across the UK to bring social enterprise ideas to life.
 These enterprises have changed their local food systems and encouraged students and staff to choose ethical, healthy and affordable food.